theCLDC/defend-dissent/1-4_cryptographic-hash.md

 There are many different cryptographic hash functions in use today, but describing them in detail is beyond the scope of this book.
 However, to give you a sense of what they might look like, we give an example that satisfies some, but not all, of the properties that cryptographic hash functions have.

-The example function is called `chunked XOR`.
+The example hash function is called `chunked XOR`.
 Exclusive or, a.k.a. `XOR`, is a function that, when given a pair of inputs, outputs true (or 1) if the inputs are different and false otherwise.
 So, for example: `apple XOR banana = 1`, `apple XOR apple = 0`, `0 XOR 1 = 1`, `1 XOR 1 = 0`.
 We can take a chain of `XOR`s on binary numbers (0s and 1s) and get a meaningful answer: `1 XOR 1 XOR 0 = 0`, `1 XOR 1 XOR 0 XOR 1 = 1`.
-In this case, `XOR` returns 1 if there are an odd number of 1s in the chain, and 0 otherwise.
+For a sequence of binary numbers, `XOR` returns 1 if there are an odd number of 1s in the chain, and 0 otherwise.

 `Chunked XOR` operates on a binary input.
 (If your input is not binary, you could represent it in binary first, the same way a computer would.)
 We group the input into chunks equal to the size of the output of the hash function, for example groups of 8 bits.
 We line the chunks up vertically, and then `XOR` the contents of each column, as illustrated below.